China National Petroleum Corporation: Iraq

-Following Adhab, CNPC obtained a production contract during the 2009/2010 Iraqi oil services contracts tender to develop the much larger "Rumaila field" with joint venture partner BP, which contains an estimated 17.8 Goilbbl of oil.
+Following Ahdab, CNPC obtained a production contract during the 2009/2010 Iraqi oil services contracts tender to develop the much larger "Rumaila field" with joint venture partner BP, which contains an estimated 17.8 Goilbbl of oil.
 It is expected that crude oil production from Rumaila will expand by 10% by the end of 2010 once the BP PLC/CNPC consortium takes over development of the field in June 2010.
 A contract was also awarded to a consortium led by CNPC (37.5%), including TotalEnergies (18.75%) and Petronas (18.75%) for the "Halfaya field" in the south of Iraq, which contains an estimated 4.1 Goilbbl of oil.

+In August 2023, CNPC Daqing Drilling Engineering Co was awarded an EPC to drill wells with two rigs located in the Rumaila oilfield in Iraq.
+The engineering, procurement and construction contract is said to be worth $194 million and the number of wells allowed to be drilled were not disclosed.

+CNPC took over the West Qurna 1 oilfield in January 2024 from ExxonMobil.
+The oilfield is located Northwest of Basra and produces over 25 million tonnes of crude oil annually.

 Iran

-CNPC became increasingly involved in the development of Iranian oil fields following Western sanctions that targeted the Iranian oil and gas sectors leading many European energy companies such as Shell Oil, Repsol, etc. to shut down operations in Iran.
+CNPC became increasingly involved in the development of Iranian oil fields following international sanctions that targeted the Iranian oil and gas sectors leading many European energy companies such as Shell Oil, Repsol, etc. to shut down operations in Iran.
 The CNPC along with Sinopec has been involved in various projects relating to Iran's oil/gas development.
 As of 2011, CNPC has been developing Iran's age-old Masjed Soleyman Oil Field, the oldest oil field of the Middle East, together with Iranian counterpart NIOC in a deal worth 200 million dollars.
 Production from this particular oil field was expected to increase in 2011 from 2500 oilbbl a day to 25000 oilbbl after the completion of the first phase, and to 55000000 oilbbl/d following the completion of phase 2 of the project.

 In August 2018, TotalEnergies officially withdrew from the Iranian South Pars gas field because of sanctions pressure from the US, leaving CNPC to take up their 50.1% stake in the $5 billion natural gas field, of which it had already 30%.
 It held this 80.1% share until it withdrew its investment in October 2019 due to the US sanctions on Iran, according to Oil Minister Bijan Zangeneh quoted by the SHANA news agency.